rust-lang/rust/text/0000-argument-lifetimes.md

 fn take_fn(x: &'a u32, y: for<'b> fn(&'a u32, &'b u32, &'b u32))
 ```

+If any lifetime names are explicitly bound, they all must be.

 For higher-ranked types (including cases like `Fn` syntax), elision works as it
 does today.
 However, **it is an error to mention a lifetime in a higher-ranked
 type that hasn't been explicitly bound** (either at the outer `fn` definition,